North Carolina Highway 42: Sanford to Clayton

 After an interchange with US 15 and US 501, NC 42 continues northeast along Wicker Street into Sanford.
 Until reaching Carthage Street the area is mostly residential, however as the road continues east more commercial buildings are found roadside.
 In downtown Sanford, NC 42 turns to the south along US 421 Business (South Horner Boulevard), exiting the downtown area.
 The highway passes under a railroad operated by CSX Transportation and the turns toward the southeast.
 The four lane highway enters into a primarily commercial area until NC 42 turns off at Main Street.
 After crossing a railroad operated by Atlantic and Western Railroad, the highway moves from a commercial area to a primarily residential area.
 After Rosser Road, the road name changes from Main Street to Broadway Road.
 NC 42 meets US 421 and NC 87 Bypass as it exits Sanford to the east.
 The highway passes by East Lee Middle School, along with several warehouses and a mobile home park all before leaving Sanford.
 NC 42 bears off along Avents Ferry Road to the northeast running toward Corinth.
 After intersecting Buck Horn Road, NC 42 begins a slow turn due north, however the highway begins a turn back to the northeast briefly before intersecting Poplar Springs Church Road.
 As NC 42 continues northeast, the highway crosses over the Cape Fear River.
 Avents Ferry Road meets with Corinth Road to the southwest of the town, and NC 42 turns right to follow Corinth Road to the northeast.
 As NC 42 enters into the small community of Corinth, several houses appear alongside the highway.
 However, as the highway makes a slow turn to the southeast, the houses give way to forests alongside Harris Lake.
 NC 42 passes over a railroad operated by Norfolk Southern, briefly before the highway turns directly south.
 The highway makes several turns toward the northeast, routing the highway toward Duncan.
 Entering into the area around Duncan, several small farms appear alongside the road.
 NC 42 also turns toward the east to run through the heart of Duncan.
 Leaving Duncan to the east, NC 42 once again crosses the railroad operated by Norfolk Southern, however this time at an at-grade crossing.
 NC 42 turns to the northeast along Academy Street, and runs adjacent to several fields along with several rural neighborhoods.
 By the time the highway intersects Judd Parkway, the fields disappear into a strictly residential area.
 Just before entering into the downtown area, the highway once again crosses the Norfolk Southern Railway.
 In downtown Fuquay-Varina, NC 42 turns to the north and follows US 401 (Main Street) towards Raleigh.
 Main Street turns to the east, paralleling the adjacent railroad.
 US 401 and NC 42 meets up with NC 55 (Ennis Street) in a commercial area along the northern side of town.
 NC 42 continues to follow concurrently with US 401 and NC 55 for 2.0 mi, until both NC 42 and NC 55 bear off to the south.
 NC 42 and NC 55 stay concurrent for 0.3 mi until NC 42 bears off to the southeast.
 The highway continues to run toward the east, with multiple neighborhoods and farms adjacent to the highway.
 NC 42 meets up with NC 50 in a rural area near Cleveland.
 Through Cleveland, the route serves as the main commercial district through the rapidly growing suburban area of northern Johnston County.
 The highway turns to the northeast, before entering a commercial area near the I-40 interchange.
-East of that interchange, NC 42 crosses Swift Creek and meets up with US 70 at exit 320.
+East of that interchange, NC 42 crosses Swift Creek and meets up with I-42 at exit 2.
 As the highway nears Clayton, its passes to the south of a hospital and then moves into a residential area.